codeseveneleven/code711-api/README.md

 We published an extension to retrieve the current TYPO3 release of a remote project with a simple link like http://example.com/api/v1/version.

-The extensions implements a simple REST API using the micro framework slim.
+The extension implements a simple REST API using the micro framework slim.
 Thanks to B13 and extension b13/slimphp-bridge.

 1. Get the extension: https://packagist.org/packages/code711/code711-api